ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 [ ] The point of STRIDE is to examine each design element to see if there as a threat of information disclosure or tampering with data. {{ selected: No, that is only part of the story.
 Yes, you should consider information disclosure (violating confidentiality) and tampering with data (violating integrity).
 But those are just the “I” and “T” of STRIDE.
 You should also consider spoofing of identity, repudiation, denial of service, and elevation of privilege. }}

 # Cryptography

+> 🎥 This chapter describes the basics of how to use cryptography to help develop secure software, including the basics of symmetric/shared key encryption algorithms, cryptographic hashes, public-key (asymmetric) encryption, how to securely store passwords, cryptographically secure pseudo-random number generators (CSPRNG), and Transport Layer Security (TLS).

 This chapter describes the basics of how to use cryptography to help develop secure software, including the basics of symmetric/shared key encryption algorithms, cryptographic hashes, public-key (asymmetric) encryption, how to securely store passwords, cryptographically secure pseudo-random number generators (CSPRNG), and Transport Layer Security (TLS).